-If our hypothesis is correct, the governing equation for $\rho(c,t)$ should depend on the agent's position $n$ in the network.
-To check this, we plot the average of $x_n$ for a given position $n$, i.e., $\langle{x_n}\rangle$, and the result is shown in Fig.~\ref{Amax}.
-In the intermediate region between two different ability clusters, $\langle{x_n}\rangle$ are almost equidistantly spaced proportional to $n$.
-Also, since $\langle{x_n}\rangle$ is the ensemble average at position $n$, implying that there are the same number of agent samples corresponding to each value.
-Therefore, $x$ drawn from these samples of agents will be uniformly distributed over the entire $\rho(x)$.
-Since the number of samples is the same at each point, $\rho^{\rm (b)}(x,t)={\rm const}$ and therefore, $\frac{\partial}{\partial t}\rho^{\rm (b)}(c,t)=0$.
-The Fokker-Planck equation for the second case of Eq.~\eqref{eq-cases} is
+If our hypothesis is correct, the governing equation for $\rho(c,t)$ should depend on the node's position $n$ for the given network.
+In Fig.~\ref{Amax}~(d), we plot $\langle{x_n}\rangle$ against $n$, which confirms our hypothesis.
+In the near body region between two different $\alpha$ clusters, $\langle{x_n}\rangle$ is almost equidistantly spaced and proportional to $n$.
+Since $\langle{x_n}\rangle$ is obtained by the ensemble average at position $n$, there is the same number of node samples for each value.
+Therefore, $x$ drawn from these samples of nodes becomes uniformly distributed in $\rho(x)$.
+Since the number of samples is the same at each point, $\rho^{(\rm b)}(x,t)={\rm const}$.
+Therefore, $\frac{\partial}{\partial t}\rho^{(\rm b)}(c,t)=0$.